pharuq/cmdboard/readme.md

 # cmdboard

 `cmdboard` is a simple command line tool for storing shell commands.
+It is especially useful in the following use cases:
+- Record a series of operations as a group like a runbook.
-This is especially useful when you cannot follow commands from history, such as when accessing a container.
+- Select a command from the list when you cannot follow the command from history, such as when accessing a container.
+- When you want to make a note of the command

 # Demo

 # Requirement